rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 Some highlights from the project's [latest dev log][dims-post]:

 - [A terrain tool](https://youtube.com/watch?v=jgkhsY8aZO8) that allows
-  quick landscapes creation while still making sure that the biomes are unique and diverse.
+  quick landscape creation while still making sure that the biomes are unique and diverse.
 - [A tool to let creators script gameplay events][dims-video-1] without having ever done any programming.